 Kellerman received her B.A. from Sarah Lawrence College, and her M.A. (in Russian and East European Studies), M.Phil., and Ph.D. (in Political Science) degrees from Yale University.
 She was awarded a Danforth Fellowship and three Fulbright fellowships.
 At Uppsala (1996-97), she held the Fulbright Chair in American Studies.
 Kellerman was cofounder of the International Leadership Association (ILA), and is author and editor of many books including Leadership: Multidisciplinary Perspectives; The Political Presidency: Practice of Leadership; Bad Leadership; Followership; Women and Leadership (co-edited with Deborah Rhode); Essential Selections on Power, Authority, and Influence (2010); and The End of Leadership (2012).The End of Leadership was long listed by the Financial Times as among the Best Business Books of 2012, and selected by Choice as “essential” reading.
 It was also named by Choice as an “Outstanding Academic Title for 2013.”
 She has appeared often on media outlets such as CBS, NBC, PBS, CNN, NPR, Reuters and BBC, and has contributed articles and reviews to the New York Times, the Washington Post, the Boston Globe, the Los Angeles Times, and the Harvard Business Review.

-Kellerman speaks to audiences all over the world, including, in recent years, Berlin, London, Moscow, Rome, Sao Paolo, Shanghai, Zurich, St. Gallen, Jerusalem, Turin, Toronto, Montreal, Mumbai, New Dehli, Amsterdam, Kyoto, and Sydney.
-She serves on, among others, the Advisory Board of Leadership, the Advisory Board of the AAUW project on Women and Leadership, and the Advisory Board of the Brookings Institution Leadership Initiative.
+Kellerman speaks to audiences all over the world, including, in recent years, Berlin, London, Moscow, Rome, Sao Paolo, Shanghai, Zurich, St. Gallen, Jerusalem, Turin, Toronto, Montreal, Mumbai, New Dehli, Amsterdam, Kyoto, Sydney, and Munich.
+She has served on, among many others, the Advisory Board of Leadership, the Advisory Board of the AAUW project on Women and Leadership, and the Advisory Board of the Brookings Institution Leadership Initiative.
 She was ranked by Forbes.com as among “Top 50 Business Thinkers” (2009) and by Leadership Excellence in top 15 of “thought leaders in management and leadership” (2008-09 and again in 2010-2011).
 In 2010 she was given the Wilbur M. McFeeley award by the National Management Association for her pioneering work on leadership and followership.
-And in 2014 she was ranked by Global Gurus 13th in the “World’s Top 30 Management Professionals.”
+And in 2015 she was ranked by Global Gurus as # 13 on the list of “World’s Top 30 Management Professionals.”
 Her most recent book, Hard Times: Leadership in America, was published by Stanford University Press in 2014.
+Kellerman blogs regularly at barbarakellerman.com.